Mmaz1988/GlueSemWorkbench_v2/README.md

 We want to provide a state-of-the-art platform for glue semantics that is both easy to use and extensible due to its modular structure.

-The system contains two prover2:
+The system contains two linear logic provers:

 1) A linear logic prover is based on Mark Hepple's chart prover and improved with suggestions made in Lev (2007)
 2) A basic implementation of Lev's own linear logic prover.
-Generally provides the same solutions as the first prover, but is usually more efficient and only works with propositional Glue!
+Generally provides the same solutions as the first prover, but is usually more efficient.
+However, it only works with propositional glue!

 ## Licensing
 The Glue Semantics Workbench